Locked down and socially distanced, Washingtonians still celebrate Biden-Harris

 Yet, with Trump, the most polarizing president in recent memory, many Washingtonians dispensed with any pretense of tolerance.
 Their disdain for the outgoing president was evident on Wednesday as they exalted and expressed relief over Biden’s swearing-in.

-“BYEDON” read the 25-foot banner that Elizabeth Ham had special-ordered and laid across her lawn in Brightwood in case Trump flew overhead as he departed Washington.
+“BYEDON” read the 25-foot banner that Elizabeth Ham had special-ordered and laid across her lawn in 16th Street Heights in case Trump flew overhead as he departed Washington.

 Ham brought the banner — which includes the electoral college count (“306 v.
 232) and Biden’s vote total (81,283,485) — to a neighbor’s house, where they watched the inauguration in the backyard, warmed by heatlamps as they drank champagne and feasted on brisket, monkey bread and pao de queijo.